 Within this temple, you’ll find a granite shrine dedicated to Alexander the Great as well as a towering obelisk.
 At one point, there were two obelisks in this temple, however, the second obelisk was moved and can be found today in Paris, France.

 Valley of the Kings

 The tomb of Seti I is thought to be the best preserved in terms of the decorations and colors.
-You can also step inside the tomb of Tutankhamun, though since he died so young his tomb is not nearly as ornate as the others.
-Though his mummy can still be seen within his final resting place.
+You can also step inside the tomb of Tutankhamun, though since he died so young, his tomb is not nearly as ornate as the others.
+His mummy can still be seen within his final resting place.